facebook/react-native-website/website/versioned_docs/version-0.17/asyncstorage.md

 It is recommended that you use an abstraction on top of AsyncStorage instead of AsyncStorage directly for anything more than light usage since it operates globally.

-This JS code is a bas facade over the native iOS implementation to provide a clear JS API, real Error objects, and non-multi functions.
+This JS code is a facade over the native iOS implementation to provide a clear JS API, real Error objects, and non-multi functions.
 Each method returns a `Promise` object.

 ### Methods